Jason Heyward Player Props: Dodgers vs. Yankees

-The Los Angeles Dodgers, including Jason Heyward (.469 on-base percentage in past 10 games, 117 points above season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Dodger Stadium, Saturday at 7:15 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.467 on-base percentage in past 10 games, 113 points above season-long percentage), battle starter Domingo German and the New York Yankees at Dodger Stadium, Sunday at 7:10 PM ET.

-He had two hits (going 2-for-4 with a double) in his last appearance against the Yankees.
+In his last game he had a hitless performance (0-for-1) against the Yankees.

 Jason Heyward Game Info & Props vs. the Yankees